veox/python3-krakenex/README.rst

 View the latest_ or stable_ online at ReadTheDocs.

-The code is minimalistic, documented in docstrings, and can be viewed with a text editor.
+The code is documented in docstrings, and can be viewed with a text editor.

 You can also or generate your own with, e.g., ``make dirhtml`` in ``doc``.
 This requires ``sphinx`` and its ``rtd`` theme.